KeyWeeUsr/imgur/README.md

 ## How to:

-Clone and install manually, then:
+Install it from [Melpa](https://melpa.org/#/getting-started) or clone and install manually, then:

 * `imgur-authorize-interactive` (or `imgur-authorize`)
 * `imgur-upload-interactive` (or `imgur-upload`)